 That depends on how you define safe.
 If by safe you mean that you have complete control over who can see your data and that your data is strictly controlled by the privacy settings of any social media website, then no.

 If by safe you mean that your data and privacy settings apply to individual users and user groups accessing your data, but that others are able to use your data as a part of research and data analysis as per the terms of service of a particular social media platform, then yes.
+But if you’re still skeptical, you can always turn to solutions like a temp mail.

 Notice the difference: Facebook and other sites do a good job of allowing you to control, on a user or user group basis, who can see your data.
 For example, if you want to block me from seeing your post on Facebook (or any other platform) you can do that with tremendous ease.
 However, if you want to prevent a contract firm like a Cambridge Analytica or a university research program from seeing your data, whether anonymously or not, you do not have that control.